Yuejingkun/Yuejingkun.github.io/_pages/about.md

 News
 ======
-[2025.09] Got one paper accepted at NeurIPS Datasets and Benchmarks Track 2025 as a **spotlight**.
+[2025.09] Got one paper accepted at NeurIPS 2025 Datasets and Benchmarks Track as a **Spotlight**.
 Thanks to all my collaborators!

 [2025.09] Got one paper accepted at Nature Biomedical Engineering 2025.
 Thanks to all my collaborators!